top of page

 AQMEL Honors

-Finally, we congratulate Dr. Ivey on receiving her promotion to Associate Professor with tenure in the summer of 2025, a feat only made possible by the hard work of all AQMEL researchers past and present!
+Finally, we congratulate Dr. Ivey on her promotion to Associate Professor with tenure in the summer of 2025, a feat only made possible by the hard work of all AQMEL researchers past and present!

 This concludes the summer and fall newsletter.
 We wish everyone a safe and happy holiday season!
 See you in 2026! 💫